 - A soft-sided travel cooler like this one from eBags

 - Money and/or credit cards

-- Pillow & blanket (for coach passengers only)
+- Pillow & blanket (needed for coach passengers only)

-While those our some items specific to bringing in your carry-on luggage on Amtrak, you can also check out our full post detailing: The Ultimate Travel Pack List and Packing Tips to ensure you don’t forget anything on your next trip.
+While those are some items specific to bring in your carry-on luggage on Amtrak, you can also check out our full post detailing: The Ultimate Travel Pack List and Packing Tips to ensure you don’t forget anything on your next trip.

 Does the Amtrak Empire Builder Have Wifi?

 No, there is no wifi on the Empire Builder.
 Data along the Empire Builder route can be sparse too.
 Our T-mobile plan lost service for much of the second day across North Dakota and Montana.
 Be prepared to disconnect and enjoy the ride.
 Download books, games, and movies in advance to keep entertained, particularly if traveling with children.

 More Amtrak Empire Builder Travel Tips

 - Have fun with this!

 - Get to know other passengers.